rifqiharrys/sdb_gui/docs/sdb-gui-preview.md

 # SDB GUI Preview

-This is a document that shows the SDB GUI interface and a little bit about what they do.
+This is a document that shows the SDB GUI v4.1.0 interface and a little bit about what they do.
 The first picture below shows the main window.
 Inside the main window are 11 buttons, 3 dropdown menus, 1 table field, 2 numeric input fields, 1 check box, and 1 text field.
+Additionally, if you are running the SDB GUI using the executable file, a console will shows up before the main GUI shows.

 ![main-window](./fig/main_window.png)